This ultimate how to plan a trip guide will transform your destination daydreams into travel reality within just 15 easy-to-follow steps.

 We won’t go into a huge amount of detail with this planning step.
 Instead, you can find all you need to know about packing for your trips in our detailed Travel Packing resource.

-The most successful travel planners are the ones who can accept when they need to take a few steps back in order to take many steps forward.
+Just remember, the most successful travel planners are the ones who can accept when they need to take a few steps back in order to take many steps forward.